 Q. How much detail is needed in the Fellowship application regarding the facilities and research environment available to that applicant?

 A. The letter of support should provide assurance that the fellow will have access to material needed to conduct their research.
-If you require specific equipment or reagents (such as mouse lines or MRI), the letter of support should reflect that those items are available either in the lab or as part of collaboration.
+If you require specific equipment or reagents (such as mouse lines or MRI (magnetic resonance imaging), the letter of support should reflect that those items are available either in the lab or as part of collaboration.

 Q. What does IRB or IACUC stand for?

 A. IRB stands for the Institutional Review Board.
 Under FDA regulations, an IRB is a formally designated committee of physicians, statisticians, researchers, community advocates and others that reviews and monitors biomedical research involving human subjects.
 The IRB ensures that ethical research and protects participants' rights.

 The IACUC is the Institutional Animal Care and Use Committee, which oversees the specific use of animals in research by formally reviewing protocols and ensures humane care and use of animals.
 The Guide for the Care and Use of Laboratory Animals is an excellent resource for investigations involving animals.
 Note: The appropriate institutional committee must approve all research involving the use of humans or animals.

 Q. I am an International applicant and do not have an IRB/IACUC number, but we have a Research and Ethics committee.
 Is the approval of the committee, which is equivalent to the IRB number, sufficient or do you need other information?

 A. As noted above, the appropriate institutional committee must approve all research involving the use of humans or animals.
 If your institution does not provide a IRB/IACUC number, please include a copy of your institution's approval certification (for example, a copy of the approval letter).